gabe00122/personal-site/src/posts/valm.md

 **Value layer** - a scaled-down version of the Qwen3 architecture with its own attention layers.
 These form the parallel value network, running from the last reward up to the value prediction.

 **Value encode** - every n-th base latent is projected into the value stream through a stop-gradient SwiGLU block, so gradients from the value loss never flow back into the base model.
 I use a SwiGLU-style MLP block with normalization so the value network can selectively filter latents from the base model into its residual stream.
+This is to prevent the residuals from the base model from drowning out the signal in the value networks residual stream, the gating in SwiGLU allows existing information to be protected.

 ### Stop Gradient Risks
 The stop gradients allow us to use separate Adam optimizers for value and policy and protect the policy from the value network's gradients, but they create the limitation that the value network cannot request information from the base model; it can only observe what happens to be there.
 This risk is hopefully mitigated by 1) taking latents from multiple and potentially redundant locations and 2) providing the value network with its own attention layers.